 My mom used to work part time at a flower shop.
 After I told her how much I love these, she started pitching them to customers on the basis of being edible, not surprisingly, she sold much more of them when people know they serve a dual purpose.

 From a kitchen stand point, all you want to do with these is throw them raw on plates and salads, it's ok to dress the leaves lightly, but the flowers will wilt quickly tossed in a dressing.

-Flavor-wise, there’s a little difference between the leaves and flowers that’s worth mentioning.
-The leaves start out sweet, and end spicy, a bit like mustard greens or cress.
-The flowers have a pleasant flavor, and taste just like you’d imagine a flower would taste-aromatic and floral.
-The flowers have a bit of the spicy-ness of the leaves too, but they’re no where near as potent.
+Nasturtium flowers have a bit of the spicy-ness of the leaves too, but they're no where near as potent.
 Either way, they go great together on a dish.
-If I’m pinching pennies, I’ll order only the leaves, since they’re much cheaper, and have a longer shelf life than the flowers.
+If I'm pinching pennies, I'll order only the leaves, since they're much cheaper, and have a longer shelf life than the flowers.